 The total number of Canadians in prison is around 40,000, or less than one-half of one percent of the Canadian population.
 Close to 99 per cent of Canadian prisoners (also known as inmates or offenders) are male, and the small population of female prisoners are sent to special women’s prisons.
 Canada’s prisons are generally highly-rated by human rights groups, though the controversial practice of solitary confinement is still practiced and rates of HIV and Hepatitis C infection among Canadian prisoners are well above national averages.
 Aboriginal and black Canadians are disproportionately overrepresented in Canada’s prison population, as are people with mental illnesses.

-Canada sits in the top-tier of nations as far as most environmental performance ratings are concerned.
-The World Health Organization (WHO) gives the country one of the world’s highest rankings for air quality, while a 2016 study from the Yale Center for Environmental Law & Policy gave Canada a comprehensive 85/100 environmental quality score based on a host of variables, including air and water quality, putting the country in 25th place overall (out of 180 countries studied).
+Canada sits in the top-tier of nations as far as most environmental quality metrics are concerned.
+The World Health Organization (WHO) gives Canada one of the world’s highest rankings for air quality, while a 2016 study from the Yale Center for Environmental Law & Policy gave Canada a comprehensive 85/100 environmental quality score based on a host of variables, including air and water quality, putting the country in 25th place overall (out of 180 countries studied).

 Canada contributes around two per cent of the world’s total greenhouse gas emissions (GHG), a number that, while small, is far out of proportion with Canada’s tiny share of the global population.
-This puts Canada as one of the world’s worst performing GHC emitters on a per capita basis.
-Reducing emissions caused by the extraction of Canadian oil, particularly bitumen (“tar sands”), as well as decreasing excessive use of petroleum-powered automobiles, remains the focus of most environmental activism and policy.
+This puts Canada as one of the world’s worst GHC emitters on a per capita basis.
+Reducing emissions caused by the extraction of Canadian oil in the Canadian prairies, particularly bitumen (or “tar sands“), as well as decreasing use of petroleum-powered automobiles is the focus of most Canadian environmental activism and public policy, which is increasingly focused on Canada’s role as a contributor to man-made climate change.

-Canadians of both genders are declared legally equal under the Canadian constitution, and are protected from discrimination by various provincial and federal human rights laws.
-Laws relating to marriage, divorce, and military service are all officially gender-neutral.
+Canadians of both genders are declared legally equal under the Canadian constitution, and are protected from gender discrimination by government and private sector businesses by various provincial and federal human rights laws.
+Federal laws relating to marriage, divorce, and military service are all officially gender-neutral.

-When asked by pollsters, a large majority of Canadian women will usually say the genders are not yet fully equal in Canada, and blame entrenched sexist attitudes for holding back women in various fields of life, particularly important leadership positions in business and politics, where they may not be considered as trustworthy, competent, or intelligent as men.
+When asked by pollsters, a large majority of Canadian women will usually say the two genders are not yet fully equal in Canada, and blame entrenched sexist attitudes for holding back women in various fields of life, particularly important leadership positions in business and politics, where they may not be considered as trustworthy, competent, or intelligent as men.
+Canadian men continue to be disproportionally likely to serve as CEOs, presidents, or vice presidents of large businesses or organizations.
 Every year, many Canadian women file lawsuits alleging gender-based discrimination by employers, government, or private businesses.

-Canada’s infant mortality rate — the death rate of babies before their first birthday — is approximately five per 1,000 and has held steady at this rate for quite a while.
-Though low in the global context, this is quite a high rate by first world standards, and the explanations are complicated.
-While poor communities, particularly in the North tend to have high infant death rates due to a lack of access to adequate medical care, it’s also been suggested that Canadian hospitals may be almost “too good” at preventing stillbirths, since this has resulted in a high birthrate of babies who are unable to survive long-term.
+Canada’s infant mortality rate — the rate that babies die before their first birthday — is approximately five per 1,000 and has held steady at this rate for quite a while.
+Though low in the global context, this rate is quite high by developed world standards, and different explanations have been offered.
+While many poor communities, particularly ones in the North tend to have high infant death rates due to a lack of access to adequate medical care, it’s also been suggested that Canadian hospitals may be “too good” at preventing stillbirths, resulting in a high birthrate of babies who are unable to survive long-term.

 Child labour is technically legal in Canada, but is subject to complex regulations set by the provincial governments.
 Though precise laws vary, generally speaking children cannot work during school hours and very young children require both parental and government permission to work.
 Certain types of jobs may have a legally-enforced minimum working age as well.
 Canadians between 14 and 17 make up the majority of Canada’s non-adult workers, and work mostly in retail, fast food, or family farming jobs.